mogill/ems/README.md

 ### Less is More
-Because all systems are already multicore, multithreading requires no additional equipment, system permissions, or application services, making it easy to get started.
+Because all systems are already multicore, parallel programs require no additional equipment, system permissions, or application services, making it easy to get started.
 The reduced complexity of
 lightweight threads communicating through shared memory